Yossi Benayoun: Early life

-Benayoun was born in Dimona, Israel, to a family of Sephardic Jewish (Moroccan-Jewish) descent.
+Benayoun was born in Dimona, Israel, to a family of Sephardic Moroccan Jewish descent.
 His father Dudu Benayoun was a footballer who played for Hapoel Dimona as well.

 Youth career

 Jason Burt of The Independent reports that Benayoun's talent was spotted at the age of nine.
 At the age of 11 he was labelled a genius, and by 13, his face appeared on the cover of Israeli magazines.
 Benayoun began to play with Hapoel Be'er Sheva.
 To attend training, he hitchhiked the 60 km roundtrip with his father.

 When he was 15, Ajax invited Benayoun and his family to the Netherlands.
 By his 16th birthday, he was the Ajax youth team's highest scorer and best player, and Ajax duly offered Benayoun a four-year professional contract.
 However, Benayoun and his family found the adjustment to Amsterdam difficult, and they returned to Israel after eight months.